 - If you spot someone has retweeted something of yours, you might want to thank them – a retweet looks like this

-- Similarly if someone ‘favorites’ a tweet of yours, you might want to thank them – the yellow star is for a favorite and means they want to save it for easy reference later
+- Similarly if someone ‘likes’ a tweet of yours, you might want to thank them – the yellow star (this has been updated and now shows as a red heart) is for a like and means they want to save it for easy reference later

 - Someone may have tweeted about a blog, article or guide that is on your website – in which case you also want to say thanks and ‘chat’ on Twitter.
 This was a recent tweet on ours – you would definitely want to respond to this?